aldrin-labs/aldrin-registry/.github/pull_request_template.md

 4. Link to the twitter page of token if available
 5. Link to Coingecko or CoinMarketCap or Nomics if available

+| Note | only new tokens need to be added to this list.
+You don't need to add information about tokens that already exist in this file.

 ### Please provide the following information for your market:

-At minimum each entry should have (in src/markets.json)
+Each entry should have (in src/markets.json)

 1. Market Name
 2. Market Address